-Incredibly, 58 years after the assassination, a newly-published book led to this question still being debated.
-I answered it comprehensively back in 2002.
+Incredibly, in 2021, nearly 58 years after the assassination, a newly-published book led to this question still being debated.
+I answered it comprehensively 20 years earlier, in 2001—for the author of that very same new book!
 Here I answer it anew using current image processing programs.

 As I show on this page, it is straightforward to use a blurring program to blur Frame 312 in approximately the same manner that Frame 313 is blurred.
 Flipping between the two blurred frames gives us an immediate answer: